 When we have too much sugar and carbs (which break down into sugar) in our diet, we produce too much insulin to get it out of our blood.
-Insulin stimulates oestrogen production (as well as lay down more fat which produces more oestrogen…).
+Insulin can further stimulate oestrogen production (as well as lay down more fat which produces more oestrogen…!).

 Not enough nutrients

-We need certain nutrients to metabolise oestrogen effectively– B vits, Mg, Zn, omega fats and protein are key, so if the diet is lacking in these, then levels will rise.
+We need certain nutrients to metabolise oestrogen effectively – including B vitamins, Magnesium, zinc, Omega fats and protein, so if the diet is lacking in these, then levels can rise.

 Stress in our lives increases our hormone cortisol.
-Too much cortisol suppresses progesterone, which contributes to oestrogen dominance.
-Cortisol also suppresses our digestion (we need that for getting rid of oestrogen) and our immune system, reducing our defences against disease.
+Too much cortisol can suppress progesterone, which can contribute to oestrogen dominance.
+Cortisol can also suppress digestion (we need that for getting rid of oestrogen) and our immune system, reducing our defences against disease.

 The Pill and HRT

 The contraceptive pill (and other hormonal contraceptives) are designed to stop you ovulating. thereby regulating your hormones.
 But no ovulation means no progesterone, and higher levels of synthetic oestrogen.